azalk/GoChest/README.md

 estimates <- list_estimator(sequence, 0.03)
 ```

-Now `estimates` is a list of changepoints at least `0.03 * length(sequence)` apart in decreasing likelihood.
-The list can be empty.
+Now `estimates` is a list of changepoint estimates at least `0.03 * length(sequence)` apart in decreasing order of a _score_ associated to each estimate by the algorithm, which reflects the quality of the estimate; the list can be empty.

 ## Go
 ### Installing